KeckObservatory/mKTL/doc/example/daemon.rst

 Starting the daemon
 -------------------

+The :ref:`markguided` executable is a persistent application that enables clients to easily find authoritative mKTL daemons.
+Having one instance of :ref:`markguided` running on the local network is recommended.

 The :ref:`markd` executable provides a common entry point for a persistent daemon.
 Assuming the default search path is set up correctly, for the example outlined here the invocation would resemble::

     markd metal precious --module metal.precious -c precious_metals.json

+Both :ref:`markguided` and :ref:`markd` should be running before mKTL client interactions are attempted.